vaibhavraj-exe/Smart-eyeCare/README.md

 - Works in background

 ![App Screenshot](https://raw.github.com/Dev-VRaj/Smart-eyeCare/main/Screenshots/Screenshot3.png)
-- Notifications to remind you to take off your eyes off the screen
+- Notifications to remind you to take your eyes off the screen

 ![App Screenshot](https://raw.github.com/Dev-VRaj/Smart-eyeCare/main/Screenshots/Screenshot4.png)
 - Notifications to let you know when to come back